ethereum/act/doc/src/equiv.md

 ### Result equivalence
 The two list of `Success` nodes are checked for equivalence using the HEVM equivalence checker.
-For each pair of nodes in the two lists, we check that of all inputs that satisfy the path conditions the result and final storage the same.
+For each pair of nodes in the two lists, we check that for all inputs that satisfy the combined path conditions the result and final storage the same.

 ### Input space equivalence